 Now if you want to have a refreshing version, here’s how to make an iced latte at home.
 Or if you like other milk-based drinks, here’s a quick list of our recipes:

 As you can see, you don’t need to be an expert barista to make yourself a beautiful latte at home.
 All you have to do is brew the coffee, froth the milk.

 Usually, there is around 180ml (6oz) of milk in one caffè late.
 Most coffee shops outside of Italy serve latte in a 240ml (8oz) glass with 30ml or 60ml of espresso (depending on whether it is a double or regular shot).

 Most of the time, there are either one or two espresso shots in a latte.
 Most shops make larger-size lattes with a double shot of espresso, while using a single shot for smaller-sized lattes.

 You can froth milk by shaking it in a sealed jar as hard as you can and then microwaving it for half a minute.
-Here's a guide we created on this topic.
+Or you can check our guide on how to use a milk frother.

 - Caffe Society.
 (2012, December 05).
 How to Make a Latte -Barista Tips.
 Retrieved from https://www.youtube.com/watch?v=yJQSGVW0Tn8